-The Diversity and Inclusion initiative supports the promotion of equity, inclusion, and collegiality, increase diversity, and provide a welcoming and rich cultural environment.
+The Diversity and Inclusion initiative supports the promotion of equity, inclusion, and collegiality to increase diversity and provide a welcoming and rich cultural environment.
 Michigan Tech is achieving these goals through targeted recruitment efforts utilizing out-of-the-box thinking and retention programs designed to impact a sense of belonging and campus climate.
-The university also recently hired its first Vice President for Diversity and Inclusion.
+The University also recently hired its first Vice President for Diversity and Inclusion.

 5) Education for the 21st Century